-The judges of a primary election in each precinct shall run a separate report for each political party or principle, containing the names of all persons voted for at the primary election, the number of votes cast for each candidate, and for what office.
-The report must be subscribed by the election judges and must be filed with the returns in the office of the county auditor.
+The judges of a primary election in each polling place shall run a separate report for each political party or principle requesting the report, containing the names of all individuals voted for at the primary election, the number of votes cast for each candidate, and for what office.
+The report must be approved and signed by the election inspector and election judges and must be filed with the returns in the office of the county auditor.